HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/portal_admin_tools/xml_config_interface/working_xml_config_interface/using_xml_config_cmd_line/adxmltsk_creat_mod_resrcs.md

 To add a language to the portal, use the CreateLanguage.xml example.

+!!!note
-**Note:** To prepare for running this XML script, you must insert resource bundles and, where applicable, JSPs for the new language.
+    To prepare for running this XML script, you must insert resource bundles and, where applicable, JSPs for the new language.
 For details about how to do this, refer to the topic about how to support new languages in the HCL Portal Help Center.

 The UpdateVault.xml example demonstrates how to create new resources in the portal credential vault with an XML script.